dotnet/csharplang/proposals/csharp-7.2/readonly-ref.md

 ## Drawbacks
 [drawbacks]: #drawbacks

-I can see two major arguments against enhanced support for references and readonly refernces:
+I can see two major arguments against enhanced support for references and readonly references:

 1) The problems that are solved here are very old.
 Why suddenly solve them now, especially since it would not help existing code?